nebrelbug/crawlbug/README.md

     storageBucket: "probablysomethingelse.appspot.com",
     messagingSenderId: "numbers"
 });

 ```

 This allows the crawler to write crawl data to your database.
 Run a database test to see if it is working:
 ```

 crawlbug.databaseTest();

 ```
-Then set paths for the crawl data (finished site data, sites to visit data) and start a crawl with ( a root url, whether you're crawling for only unique base URLs, and whether you want to crawl relative links.)
+Then set paths for the crawl data (finished site data, sites to visit data) and start a crawl with ( a root url, whether you're crawling for only unique base URLs, whether you want to crawl relative links, maxUrlNumber)

 ```

 exports.pathSet("sites", "sitesToVisit");

 exports.spider("https://google.com", false, false);

 ```

 Have fun!